tilt-dev/tilt.build/blog/_posts/2022-01-25-helm-improvements.md

 ---
 slug: "helm-improvements"
-date: 2022-01-25
+date: 2022-01-26
 author: nick
 layout: blog
-title: "The More YAML You Have, The More You Should Consider Helm"
+title: "The More YAML You Have, The More Helm Can Help"
-subtitle: "An announcement of improvements to Tilt <> Helm interop, and a discussion on the right time to use Helm."
+subtitle: "Announcing improvements to Tilt <> Helm interop, plus a guide on how to use Helm in dev"
-description: "An announcement of improvements to Tilt <> Helm interop, and a discussion on the right time to use Helm."
+description: "Announcing improvements to Tilt <> Helm interop, plus a guide on how to use Helm in dev."
 image: "/assets/images/helm-improvements/elephant-seals.jpg"
 image_caption: "The <a href='https://elephantseal.org/'>elephant seals of San Simeon</a> are a good demonstration of what it looks like when your YAML gets out of control."
 tags: